OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Principles to follow for Cybersecurity on AI Assistants

-Run Clawdbot for lower risk tasks on a machine that does not hold your most sensitive keys or data.
-For critical automations, use a separate environment with stricter rules.
+Run Clawdbot for lower risk tasks on a machine that doesn’t hold your most sensitive keys or data.
+For critical automations, use a separate environment with stricter rules. - Audit and logging

 Treat external content as untrusted.
-Do not automatically pass web content into model prompts without filtering and sanitizing.
+Don’t automatically pass web content into model prompts without filtering and sanitizing first.

 Detailed risk and mitigation checklist for AI Assistants